There is a lot that goes into a home security contract. But the main thing we want to focus on here is the length.

 Q: Should I get wireless or wired security system?

 A: There are pros and cons to both.
 Wired can be cut and shutdown by someone, wireless is harder to hack.
 Wired can have bulky wires while wireless looks seamless.
-Wired are a bigger install process, wireless is more easily moveable.
+Wired are a bigger install process, wireless is more easy to move.
 The wireless signal on home security systems are much stronger than a cell signal but interference is possible.